Postman Alternatives

 Try Thunder Client

-Thunder Client lives in VS Code as an extension with a free local tier and a Pro license at $36 per year (perpetual once paid for that year) covering cloud sync, team workspaces, and Git sync.
+Thunder Client lives in VS Code as an extension with a free local tier and Pro cloud sync at $3 per month for an individual seat.
 For developers whose code editor is the center of their workflow, having the API client in the same window is a real productivity win.
-The price is a fraction of Postman, Insomnia, or Apidog.

 Strengths